Everyday salespeople are facing unrelenting expectations to perform and it’s taking a dramatic toll on both their mental health and sales performance.

 Become an Expert in Mental Health and Share Knowledge in the Workplace

-This can be an entire future blog post in itself, however the brain is the strongest and most important organ in your body so it’s important to keep it healthy.
+The Sales Health Institute offers lots of best practices and content on how to do this.
+The brain is the strongest and most important organ in your body so it’s important to keep it healthy.

 Some initial tools that have been extremely helpful for me personally and sales teams I’ve worked with are: